Banking and insurance in Iran: Participation papers

 For up-to-date amounts and list of issuing agencies, see CBI's annual review(s) here.

 Sukuk

-Sukuk is an Islamic Fixed income instrument, which looks similar to an asset-backed debt instrument.
-As of July 2011 and for the first time since the law was passed 3 years ago, Iranian companies such as Mahan Airlines and Saman Bank have respectively issued $30 million and $100 million worth of this type of bonds.
+Sukuk is an Islamic fixed income instrument, which is similar to an asset-backed debt instrument.
+As of July 2011 and for the first time since the law was passed three years ago, Iranian companies such as Mahan Airlines and Saman Bank have respectively issued $30 million and $100 million worth of this type of bonds.
 Iran will also issue $15 billion in sukuk (Islamic Sharia-based) bonds in 2012 to be invested in the domestic oil industry.
 Trading of Islamic bonds using the salam format, a deferred sale contract, was disallowed by AAOIFI in 2007.
 But in Iran's debt market, salam is a common form of sukuk.
 Mortgage Backed Security (MBS) is allowed in Iran's secondary market (e.g. Farabourse).
 According to AAOIF, main structures of sukuks are: